 THIS DATE IN HISTORY: Jan.
 19

-1991: After the crowd at Chicago Stadium drowns out the National Anthem with cheers, Vincent Damphousse of the Toronto Maple Leafs scores four goals to help the Campbell Conference defeat the Wales Conference 11-5 at the NHL All-Star Game.
+1991: After the packed house at Chicago Stadium drowns out "The Star-Spangled Banner" with cheers, Vincent Damphousse of the Toronto Maple Leafs scores four goals to help the Campbell Conference defeat the Wales Conference 11-5 at the NHL All-Star Game.

 "I was standing next to Mark Messier during the anthems," Wayne Gretzky recalls years later.
 "I said to him, 'This is unbelievable.'
 I've heard it as loud here before when we came into Chicago with the Edmonton Oilers.
 But never as emotional.
 The flags of both countries, the banners, the vibrations.
 You could tell that the fans, like us, were thinking of other things."

 Damphousse scores three times in the third period to help the Campbell Conference pull away.
 His four-goal performance matches the All-Star Game record and earns him MVP honors.

 Gretzky scores once to become the all-time leader in All Star Game goals with 11, one more than Gordie Howe.